rseyf/twitterHashtags/README.md

-Export Hashtags from a string in PHP
+Extracting Hashtags from a string in PHP
 ======================================
-- This is a helper function with unicode support to export the hashtags that exists in a string.
+- This is a helper function with unicode support to extract the hashtags that exists in a string.

 ##To use this function
 #### 1. Require the helper file in your project